byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<meeting-bot> [anonimal]** Ok moving on to 3.
 **\<meeting-bot> [anonimal]** "No builds were successfully analyzed yet."
 **\<meeting-bot> [anonimal]** So, it looks like more Coverity setup issues.
-**\<xmrpromotions>** thank you.
+**\<btrpromotions>** thank you.
 I just dont want to spread myself too thin.
 The Deep web SE shutting down concerned me.
 We need to learn from that and ensure I2P and ByteRub SE metrics are all continually high enough during private beta
 **\<fluffypony>** anonimal: argh. it's like they're trying to irritate me.
-**\<meeting-bot> [anonimal]** xmrpromotions: good point, I will work on my rep.
+**\<meeting-bot> [anonimal]** btrpromotions: good point, I will work on my rep.
 **\<meeting-bot> [anonimal]** fluffypony: seriously, I have no idea why its so problematic.
 **\<fluffypony>** anonimal did you see the hello world example ?
 **\<meeting-bot> [anonimal]** Directions were followed to the T.